ckaestne/seai/lectures/01_introduction_and_motivation/intro.md

 ## Likely challenges?

-Instructor Notes: Ask students to write at least 3 challenges each, collect answers on board
+Notes: Ask students to write at least 3 challenges each, collect answers on board

 ----
 ## Data scientist